Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 You can see more about the output for Flye in the [documentation on GitHub](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md#output).

 > ## Contigs vs. reads
-> We have seen reads in the raw sequencing data.
+> We have seen reads in the raw sequencing data - these are our individual jigsaw pieces.
 > After assembly we introduce contigs.
 Contigs (from the word *contiguous*) are fragments of DNA produced after raw reads are joined together by the assembly process.
+(These are the chunks of the jigsaw puzzle the assembler has managed to complete.)
 > As a result contigs are usually much longer than raw reads and also vary in length and number depending on how successful the assembly has been.
 {: .callout}